egberts/bash-ini-file/README.md

 Treats no-section as '`[Default]`';  reads both sections together as one.

-Also correctly finds the last keyword of the desired section before extracting its keyvalue, despite multiply-reused section blocks.
+Also correctly finds the last keyword of the desired section before extracting its keyvalue, despite multiply-defined/multiple-reused section blocks.

 Details
 =======